GeekTrainer/learn-typescript/m07-organize-code-in-typescript/includes/8-lab.md

 ### Visual Studio Code

-If you’re using an existing Visual Studio Code workspace, add a new file named **module07_main.ts** to your project and copy and paste the starting code into it as directed in the lab instructions.

-You can also download the starting workspace at [LINK TO \code\module-07\m07-start] and edit the file **module07_main.ts**.
+Download the starting workspace at [LINK TO \code\module-07\m07-start] and edit the file **module07_main.ts**.
 To run the solution, you must first set up your development environment by installing the following software on your machine:

 - Visual Studio Code (or IDE of your choice)
 - Node Package Manager (npm)